Paul Shaffer: Godspell to Saturday Night Live

-In 1977, Shaffer played on the Mark & Clark Band's hit song "Worn Down Piano".

 Shaffer left SNL in 1977 for a few months to co-star with Greg Evigan in A Year at the Top, a short-lived CBS sitcom in which Shaffer and Evigan play two musicians from Idaho who relocate to Hollywood, where they are regularly tempted by a famous promoter (who is actually the devil's son), played by Gabriel Dell, to sell their souls in exchange for a year of stardom.
 Though the series only lasted a few episodes, a soundtrack album was released.

-Following the series' cancellation, Shaffer returned to SNL.
+Following the series' cancellation, Shaffer returned to SNL during the show's third season during the 1977-78 season.
+He was named a cast member during the 1979-80 season as a featured player, making him the first and only band member to join the cast.
 In the spring of 1980, Shaffer became the first person to say "fuck" on SNL.
 That year, SNL parodied The Troggs Tapes with a medieval musical sketch featuring Shaffer, Bill Murray, Harry Shearer, and a "special guest appearance" by John Belushi (who had left the show the previous year).
 In the middle of a long tirade that featured repeated use of the word "flogging", Shaffer inadvertently uttered the forbidden word.
 It not only escaped the censors in the live broadcast and the West Coast taped airing, but also reappeared in the summer rerun, and even in the syndicated versions of the show for several years.

-Shaffer, at Letterman's urging, related the story on the first episode of Late Night.
+Shaffer, along with executive producer Lorne Michaels, the entire cast, most of the writing staff, and several other band mates, left the show at the end of the season, after five years.
+Decades after leaving the show, Shaffer recounted that Jean Doumanian (who was taking over as producer the next season) offered him to be the new musical-director in light of Howard Shore leaving, but he turned it down.
+Citing in part that he didn't want to start the show again with a brand new cast, and he felt five years was enough time to do the show.

 In February 2015, Shaffer appeared on the 40th-anniversary special of SNL, playing music to Bill Murray's lounge-singer character, a love song from the movie Jaws.